rl1987/trunnel/doc/trunnel.md

 ### Structure members: zero-length indices into the input

-Sometimes you need to record the position in the input the corresponds to a position in the structure.
+Sometimes you need to record the position in the input that corresponds to a position in the structure.
 You can use an `@ptr` field to record a position within a structure when parsing it: